 Through the Scams Awareness campaign we want to:

-Equip consumers with the skills needed to recognise scams
+Equip consumers with the knowledge and skills they need to recognise scams

 Scams come in many forms and are increasingly complex and sophisticated.
-We want to arm people with the knowledge they need to recognise scams, and if they think they are being targeted to stop and seek advice on what to do next.
+We want to arm people with the knowledge they need to recognise scams, so they can protect themselves and those around them.

-Empower people to take action and report scams using the appropriate channels
+Empower people to take action by getting advice and reporting scams

 Encourage people to talk about their experiences and help others